 It’s like the boat’s alive and they are riding on a dragon’s back on a sea that has been there since the dawn of time.

 Who knows how this will stimulate their imagination and where that will take them?

-And if a troubled teenager can come through our Winds of Change program, join our twilight racing team, and accept advice and mentoring from one of our volunteers, does this prompt him to start to consider the places he can go in his life?
+If a troubled teenager can come through our Winds of Change program, join our twilight racing team, and accept advice and mentoring from one of our volunteers, does this make him or her start to consider the places they can go in their life?

-I believe that as humans we have an almost unlimited ability to solve problems, if we only look at the world in fresh ways, and work together.
+I believe that we have an almost unlimited ability to solve problems if we only look at the world in fresh ways and work together.

 When people are touched by what we do, and they find non-comparative ways of looking at life and learning new outcomes, that's when change begins.

 And when that process starts to invade every part of their life, and positive thought patterns slowly become the norm, that’s when I know I’ve done a good day’s work."